bcgov/smk-cli/docs/edit-an-app.md

 ![DataBC Selector](smk-cli-databc-init.png)

-On the left had side of the screen there is a "Filter Catalog" option, and a folder listing of available layers.
+On the left had side of the screen there is a "Filter Catalog" option and a folder listing of available layers.
 Because the layer list is quite large, covering hundreds of folder and layer groups, it's best to filter your options down to the datasets you're specifically looking for.

 #### Filtering DataBC Layers